 - Hatchful helps you create professional looking logos and social media assets, without any design experience.

 - Burst allows you to browse and download free, high-resolution photos for your website or commercial use.

-- Xero and Freshbooks both offer accounting, invoicing, and payroll services built for entrepreneurs, with 30-day free trials and plans starting as low as $9/month.
+- Xero and FreshBooks both offer accounting, invoicing, and payroll services built for entrepreneurs, with 30-day free trials and plans starting as low as $9 per month.